Folclore-Motta/obsidian-git-sync/COMPUTER SCIENCE/Data Bases/Basic Operations/Insert, Update and Delete.md

 To **Delete, Insert and Update** we presume that you have already created the tables for that you may check [[Create, Alter and Drop]].

-But know that we have data inside of our tables we might get the information back to us for that check [[Select]].
+But know that we have data inside of our tables we might get the information back to us for that check [[Select, Group By and Union]].